Caribbean region of Colombia: Music and dance

 The Sombrero Vueltiao is the most representative element of the Caribbean region of Colombia, it was later adopted as a symbol of the national identity of Colombia.

-The most popular local rhythms are the cumbia and vallenato however, there is a great musical influence from the rest of the Caribbean nations with Salsa, merengue, more recently reggaeton and many Afro-Caribbean rhythms.
-This influence also developed the Champeta which has similarities with reggaeton.
-Other genres include porro.

-Traditional dances are mostly of Afro-Colombian origin with the influence in cumbia and the mapalé.
+The most popular local rhythms are the cumbia and vallenato however, there is a great musical influence from the rest of the Caribbean nations with salsa, merengue, porro, more recently reggaeton and many Afro-Caribbean rhythms.
+This influence also developed champeta, a genre which has similarities with reggaeton.
+Traditional dances are mostly of Afro-Colombian origins, such as cumbia and mapalé.

 Myth and legend

 The Caribbean region has a rich tradition of myths and legends that include La Llorona, El Hombre Caimán, La Ciguapa, the Vallenato Legend, La Madre Monte, El Simborcito, la Mojana Legend, El Lucio, etc.